 Kids of all ages can be inspired by meeting the authors of a book they have enjoyed.
 You’ll sometimes find an author making an appearance at a bookstore or speaking event.
 Check their authors’ website to see if they’re coming near you.
 They might also offer online events!

-This summer, I’ve asked the team that wrote my True Girl fiction series to provide an exciting engaging online experience for girls ages 7-12.
+The team that wrote my True Girl fiction series has provided an exciting online book club for girls ages 7-12.
 Each book in this fiction series teaches an important lesson, and our live online book club offers you both a fun biblical teaching experience with the author of each book and a connecting experience for you and your girl on the topics of:

 Give them a Bible they enjoy, and make it a goal to read through a big chunk of Scripture as a family before you celebrate with a special event.